 - Plan your finances for after divorce: Before you file, make sure that you understand the marital financial situation and plan for when the household is split.
 Belts are always tightened during and after a divorce because you are taking one household and turning it into two.
 Prepare a budget.

 - Consider Counseling or Mediation: Are you sure you want a divorce?
 If absolutely positive, you are not the first nor will you be the last person to get divorced.
 However, if you are not sure, determine if you and your spouse may wish to seek professional help to stay married.
 Alternatively, if you determine that divorce is the right course, consider mediating the divorce prior to beginning suit.

 - Don’t Let Your Emotions Overwhelm Your Judgment: If you divorce, things are going to change.
 There is no way around that central reality.
 Try to realistic about what life will be like after.
 The marital residence may have to be sold.
 Children are inevitably going to split their time between households.
 Compromise is often more emotionally and financially prudent than fighting.
 Be prepared to be realistic.

 - Trust Your Lawyer: You hired a lawyer because you wanted a professional expert to zealously represent your interests.
 The law protects all conversations that you have with your attorney through something called the attorney-client privilege.
 Accordingly, do not keep material facts hidden from your lawyer.
-He can help you more if he knows everything, especially facts which may at first blush seem negative for your case.
+He can help you more if he knows everything, especially facts which may at first glance seem negative for your case.
 More often than not, everything will come out, so you do not want your lawyer to be surprised and want to give him the opportunity to prepare your best case.

 Castleton Law Group